 - Entries should be the work of a single author.

 - All entries should be in a standard typeface and 12pt font and in .pdf, .doc or .odt format.

 - For fiction: ONE short story or novel excerpt, maximum 25 (double-spaced) pages per entry.

-- For non fiction: ONE piece of non fiction, maximum 25 (double-spaced) pages per entry.
+- For non-fiction: ONE nonfiction piece or book excerpt, maximum 25 (double-spaced) pages per entry.

 - For poetry: No more than SIX poems per entry, up to 10 pages total.

 - Entrants may submit to any or all categories more than once; however, each entry must be accompanied by its own entry fee.

 - Simultaneous submissions are welcome, but please notify us immediately if your submission is accepted elsewhere.

 - Please indicate the type of submission (short story, novel excerpt, poetry, non- fiction, etc.) in the submission form